Nonprofit Leaders: Celebrating the Women Who Keep Soldiers’ Angels Going Strong

 What drew you to the work that you do and why do you think it’s important to serve the military community?

 Working in the nonprofit arena all of my career I felt that it was important to focus on those who have sacrificed so much for our freedom.
 I was not focused on the military until 9/11 which was a catalyst for me to broaden my non-profit experience to the military community.
 For me, serving the military community is essential.
 These brave men and women in uniform and their families sacrifice so much for our freedom.
 They are willing to give the ultimate sacrifice for our country.
 I think it is also important to help the general public understand the sacrifices that are made by our military.
 Government does not provide for their every need and that is why it is so important for nonprofits to assist.
 And, we need to remember those who have fought so gallantly for us in the past.
-For their service and sacrifice, no veteran should be hungry, no veteran should be without a home, no veteran should be without a job or support, and no veteran should be without respect and dignity.
+For their service and sacrifice, no Veteran should be hungry, no Veteran should be without a home, no Veteran should be without a job or support, and no Veteran should be without respect and dignity.

 What characteristics do you think are important for nonprofit leaders to have?